heycar editorial team

 That means you’re as likely to utter BMW 3 Series, Mercedes-Benz C-Class or even the Passat’s close Audi A4 relation, as you might the Ford Mondeo, Vauxhall Insignia when considering the Passat.

 This Passat was originally introduced in 2015, when it quickly won the prestigious European Car of The Year award.
 It was substantially overhauled for the 2020 model year with a revised engine line-up, improved technology and connectivity.
-The Passat is available as a saloon, as reviewed here, as well as a handsome, usefully spacious estate car, and as a plug-in hybrid model as both saloon and estate model.
+The Passat is available as a saloon, as reviewed here, as well as a handsome, usefully spacious Volkswagen Passat Estate, and as a plug-in hybrid model - the Volkswagen Passat GTE - as both saloon and estate model.

 The revisions for the 2020 model year didn’t just bring under the skin changes to improve economy and emissions, but also sharpened up the Passat’s already handsome looks, while adding a more comprehensive offering of safety equipment, as well as standard fitment of Volkswagen’s Travel Assist, which allows the Passat to drive at speeds of 130mph (where allowed) in a partially autonomous mode.